Man squinting at phone

 Topical anesthetic eye drops will be applied to your eyes.
 You should feel no discomfort after that.

-Next, the doctor will use our excimer laser to remove the epithelial, or surface layer of corneal cells.
-Based on precise measurements taken at an earlier exam, he will then reshape the cornea.
+Next, the doctor will use our excimer laser to remove the epithelial (surface layer) of corneal cells.
+He will then reshape the cornea based on precise measurements taken at an earlier exam.

-After about 15 minutes, the surgery will be done and you can go home to rest.
+The surgery will take about 15 minutes.
+After that, you can go home to rest.
 Please have someone drive you to and from your appointment.

 One of the first areas Dr. Cohen will assess is whether or not you have enough corneal tissue to support the reshaping of your eye.
-He will also evaluate your eye tissue for its general health, and likelihood of seamless healing.
-His many decades as a renowned ophthalmologist also give him insight into how your personal medical history will impact your PRK success.
+He will also evaluate your eye tissue for its general health and the likelihood of seamless healing.
+Dr. Cohen's many years as a renowned ophthalmologist will also give him insight into how your personal medical history will impact your PRK success.

 (314) 361-5003